ahtn/xusb-boot/README.md

 ### Enter bootloader by unprogrammed flash

-If the flash word at address 0 is `0xffff`, then the bootloader assumes that the device is unprogrammed and runs the bootloader code.
+If the flash at address 0 is `0xffff`, then the bootloader assumes that the device is unprogrammed and runs the bootloader code.

 ### Enter bootloader with reset button

-The bootloader can also be run by pressing the reset button (bring RST low).
+The bootloader can also be run by pressing the reset button (bring RST pin low).
-The bootloader will then attempt to establish a USB connection, if it can't it will reset and enter the application code if present.
-If no application code is present then it will keep reseting waiting to establish a connection.
+The bootloader will then attempt to establish a USB connection.
+If it can't, it will reset and enter the application code if present.
+If no application code is present then it will keep reseting until it can establish a USB connection.

 To determine if a USB connection is present, the bootloader has 2 strategies available.